AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ## Contributing

 All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
-You can clone the repo and start contributing now.
+You can clone the repo and start contributing now, but check [this document](./contributing.md) first.

 ## Projects in this repo